ChristinaDCho/Investigation-on-the-Relationship-Between-Calorie-Count-and-Other-Nutritional-Information-of-Recipes/README.md

 ## Missingness Dependency

-We are planning to test whether rating column depends on avg_rating (a column rating may depend on if the missing values appear more frequently in recipes with low or high average rating)
+We are planning to test whether rating column depends on:
+1. avg_rating (a column rating may depend on if the missing values appear more frequently in recipes with low or high average rating)
+2. 'minutes'
+3. 'sodium_pdv’
+4. 'sat_fat_pdv'

+`avg_rating`

 **Null Hypothesis**: The missingness of ratings does not depend on average ratings.